Step 1. Start a screenshare session in LibChat

 - Clear: Removes all previous annotations with one click

-- Save!
-This allows you to save all annotations on the screen as a screenshot.
-The screenshot will be saved to your local device.
+- If you would like to save your annotations, click on the Save button.
+This will capture the current screen and all annotations as a screenshot saved to your local device.
 Once saved, you can share the screenshot with your patrons via the chat box.

 Local recording allows users to record meeting video and audio locally to a computer.
 The recorded files can then be uploaded to a file storage website like Dropbox, Google Drive, and/or a public streaming server such as YouTube or Vimeo.